DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.1.3 Third-party
     - Third-party audits are conducted by, or on behalf of, another org
     - In the case of a third-party audit, the org initiating the audit generally selects the auditors and designs the scope of the audit
-    - The statement on **Standards for Attestation Engagements document 18 (SSAE 18)**, titled Reporting on Controls, provides a common standard to be used by auditors performing assessments of service orgs with the intent of allowing the org to conduct external assessments, instead of multiple third-party assessments, and then sharing the resulting report with customers and potential customers
+    - ❄️**Standards for Attestation Engagements document 18 (SSAE 18)**, The statement on SSAE 18 titled Reporting on Controls, provides a common standard to be used by auditors performing assessments of service orgs with the intent of allowing the org to conduct external assessments, instead of multiple third-party assessments, and then sharing the resulting report with customers and potential customers
         - outside of the US, similar engagements are conducted under the International Standard for Attestation Engagements (ISAE) 3402, Assurance Reports on Controls at a Service Organization
     - SSAE 18 and ISAE 3402 engagements are commonly referred to as a service organization controls (SOC) audits
     - Three forms of SOC audits:
-        - **SOC 1 Engagements**: assess the organization’s controls that might impact the accuracy of financial reporting
+        - 📙**SOC 1 Engagements**: assess the organization’s controls that might impact the accuracy of financial reporting
-        - **SOC 2 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy of information stored in a system
+        - 📙**SOC 2 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy of information stored in a system
             - SOC 2 audit results are confidential and are usually only shared outside an org under an NDA
-        - **SOC 3 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy information stored in a system
+        - 📙**SOC 3 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy information stored in a system
-            - however, SOC3 audit results are intended for public disclosure, and intended for distribution to third parties
+            - however, SOC3 audit results are intended for 📝public disclosure, and intended for distribution to third parties
     - Two types of SOC reports:
-        - **Type I Reports**: provide the auditor’s opinion on the description provided by management and the suitability of the design of the controls
+        - 💥**Type I Reports**: provide the auditor’s opinion on the description provided by management and the suitability of the design of the controls
-            - type I reports also cover only a specific point in time, rather than an extended period
+            - type I reports also cover only a specific 📝point in time, rather than an extended period
             - think of Type I report as more of a documentation review
             -  takes a “snapshot-in-time” approach, setting a baseline for future audits of your service organization’s system.
-        - **Type II Reports**: go further and also provide the auditor’s opinion on the operating effectiveness of the controls
+        - 💥**Type II Reports**: go further and also provide the auditor’s opinion on the operating effectiveness of the controls
             - the auditor actually confirms the controls are functioning properly
-            - Type II reports also cover an extended period of time, at least 6 months
+            - Type II reports also cover an extended 📝period of time, at least 6 months
             - think of Type II report as similar to a traditional audit; the auditor is checking the paperwork, and verifying the controls are functioning properly
         - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service orgs word that the controls are implemented as described)

 - 6.1.4 Location for Auditing
     - Third-party audits are conducted by, or on behalf of, another org
-    - **On-Premise**:
+    - 🟢**On-Premise**:
         - Physical Access: Auditors typically need physical access to hardware, network devices, and data centres for inspection, configuration reviews and testing
         - Control and Visibility: Organisation retains greater control over its infrastructure thus auditors have ore direct visibility into security configurations
         - Scope: Audits may be focused on traditional IT infrastructure , including network security, operating systems, physical safeguards etc
-    - **Cloud**:
+    - 🟢**Cloud**:
         - Shared Responsibility: Security is a shared responsibility between the organisation and the cloud provider.
 Audit focus shifts towards how the organisation uses the cloud services
         - Documentation & APIs: Auditors typically will rely on heavily on cloud provider documentations, service configurations, and access to relevant APIs for gathering evidence.
         - Compliance Focus: Emphasis often on meeting cloud-specific security standards (e.g SOC 2, ISO 27001, FedRAMP), and the organisations configuration of cloud services.
 CSPs provide attestation documents for certification of the underlying infrastructure but the customer still needs to configure the cloud service in a compliant manner.
         - Customer right-to-audit is often limited, and be  mindful of rules of engagement when it comes to penetration testing
-    - **Hybrid**:
+    - 🟢**Hybrid**:
         - Increased Complexity: presents the most complexity due to the mix of on-premise and cloud components that need auditing
         - Data Flows: Understanding how data moves between on-premise and cloud environments is crucial for risk assessment
         - Integrated Controls: Auditors must evaluate the evaluate the effectiveness of security controls accros the entire hybrid landscape.